szalapski/espn-fantasy-decruftifier/README.md

 ## Release Notes

 ### Version 0.6.2
-  - Better hiding of message
+  - Better hiding of messages
+  - Fixes to Auction Summary, players on rosters, and trade offers

 ### Version 0.6.1
   - A little color helps